Old Farmer's Almanac: 20th century

-A new beginning

-In 1939, Robb Sagendorph, founder and president of Yankee, Inc. (later known as Yankee Publishing, Inc.), acquired the publishing rights to The Old Farmer's Almanac and became its editor.
+In 1939, Robb Sagendorph, founder and president of Yankee, Inc., later renamed Yankee Publishing, Inc., acquired the publishing rights to The Old Farmer's Almanac and became its editor.
 Sagendorph had moved his family to Dublin, New Hampshire in 1930, and started the magazine Yankee in 1935.

 Feeling that tradition was The Old Farmer's Almanac's strongest suit, Sagendorph immediately reestablished its format and editorial style to reflect the interests of the general populace much as it had a century earlier.
 He was fond of quoting Robert B. Thomas, who wrote in 1829 that the Almanac "strives to be useful, but with a pleasant degree of humor."
 Under Sagendorph's leadership, The Old Farmer's Almanac thrived and readership grew each year.

-An almost halt in publication

 During World War II, a German spy was apprehended in New York with a copy of the 1942 Old Farmer's Almanac in his pocket.

 From 1943 through 1945, to comply with the U.S. Office of Censorship's voluntary Code of Wartime Practices for press and radio, The Old Farmer's Almanac featured weather indications rather than forecasts.
 This allowed it to maintain its perfect record of continuous publication.

-Recent history

 Sagendorph served as the Almanac's editor until his death in 1970.
 His nephew, Judson D. Hale Sr., took over and kept the Almanac true to the vision of his uncle.
-In 2000, the editorial reins were passed to Janice Stillman, the first woman in the Almanac's history to hold the position.
-She is the 13th person to hold the title of editor since it was first published in 1792.
+In 2000, the editorial reins were passed to Janice Stillman, the first woman in the Almanac's history to hold the position, and she was succeeded, in 2023, by Carol Connare.
+Carol is the 14th person to hold the title of editor since it was first published in 1792.
 Hale still acts as the publication's editor in chief.
 In 1992, the Almanac's distribution passed the four million mark.
 It is still headquartered in Dublin, New Hampshire.

 In the 1990s, the editors decided to discontinue drilling the hole in the Almanac because it was costing them $40,000 a year and they felt that it was no longer needed.
 However, when they surveyed their subscribers, the response was overwhelmingly in favor of keeping the holes, so the editors decided to continue drilling them.